nus-dpu/dpdk_test/pkt_looprcv_mul_sta/README.md

     1.the script send and receive packets in the meantime 2.print rx and tx count
     3.send pattern is send FLOW_NUM flows whose size is all FLOW_SIZE

+pkt_looprcv_mul_sta
+  based on pkt_loopsend_mul_sta
+  change function:
+  1.the script received packets and send them all 2.other function is the same as pkt_loopsend_mul_sta